alpaka-group/llama/documentation/pages/domains.rst

 User domain
 -----------

-The user domain is an :math:`N`-dimensional array with :math:`N` itself being a compile time value but with run time values inside.
+The array domain is an :math:`N`-dimensional array with :math:`N` itself being a compile time value but with run time values inside.
 LLAMA brings its own :ref:`array class <label-api-array>` for such kind of data structs which is ready for interoperability with hardware accelerator C++ dialects such as CUDA (Nvidia) or HIP (AMD), or abstraction libraries such as the already mentioned alpaka.

-A definition of a three-dimensional user domain of the size :math:`128 \times 256 \times 32` looks like this:
+A definition of a three-dimensional array domain of the size :math:`128 \times 256 \times 32` looks like this:

 .. code-block:: C++

-    llama::UserDomain userDomainSize{128, 256, 32};
+    llama::ArrayDomain userDomainSize{128, 256, 32};

 The template arguments are deduced by the compiler using `CTAD <https://en.cppreference.com/w/cpp/language/class_template_argument_deduction>`_.
-The full type of :cpp:`userDomainSize` is :cpp:`llama::UserDomain<3>`.
+The full type of :cpp:`userDomainSize` is :cpp:`llama::ArrayDomain<3>`.

 .. _label-dd: